Bari, Italy - Things To Do, Cost of Living Budget and Lifestyle Information

 Because of the abundance of restaurants in Bari, dining out doesn’t need to break the bank either.
 A full-size 12 inch Margherita or marinara pizza can cost less than $5.
 A fancier dinner of fava bean puree appetizer (with taralli for dipping), a pasta or meat entrée, and a glass of wine will only set you back $30 or less for two people.
 The key is to eat like the locals and not order food imported from other countries, or order foods out of season.
 The Italian style of eating is easy, natural, and wholly satisfying.

 Healthcare is substantially cheaper than in the U.S. A doctor’s visit might set you back $30 to $60.
 Recent dental work has been less than $120 for replacement fillings after a complimentary one-hour consultation.
 Full dental X-rays that took 15 minutes total from the waiting room to X-rays-in-hand were around $30.
-Our five prescription meds, for the both of us, cost approximately $35 a month; in comparison, back in the U.S., my one prescription alone cost $60 a month.
-And if you become a legal resident, you can apply for the healthcare card, which ranges from free-hundreds per year depending on a province-wide algorithm.
-Frankly, we have not needed it as our costs are so minimal that we can pay out of pocket.
+Our five prescription meds, for both of us, cost approximately $35 a month; in comparison, back in the U.S., my one prescription alone cost $60 a month.
+And if you become a legal resident, you can apply for a healthcare card.
+But we have not needed it as our costs are so minimal that we can pay out of pocket.

 Entertainment costs can vary according to how often you go to the movies or theaters or nightclubs.
 We prefer instead the free entertainment of our landscape—picnicking by the ocean, walks along the lungomare, a gelato while people-watching in the piazza, or one of the numerous free concerts in the piazza.
 Most paid events hover in the $9 to $18 range.
 Are cooking classes your kind of entertainment?
 Figure on about $60 for a private two-hour class.